 top of page

-Meet our staff
+Meet our Senior Leadership Team

 My experience of education has been shaped by 11 years working within an outstanding school in York.
 The schools progress 8 performance at the time was almost four times the local average and the three-year trend of excellent performance placed the school's outcomes in the top 4% nationally.
 In the last 8 years of my mainstream education career, I worked in management roles as a Head of Department and Head of Year.
 My classes at A-Level consistently scored between the 90th and 99th percentile and in my final year of teaching in 2019 my validated GCSE value added score was 1.08.